 A contested divorce is likely one of the most difficult situations the parties will ever have to go through.
-Having a divorce lawyer on your side who is competent and who is dedicated to helping you achieve a positive result is the most beneficial thing for you.
-Contested divorce cases tend to involve four distinct stages: (1) preliminary pleadings filed; (2) discovery and appraisals; (3) Resolution Management Conference and Temporary Orders Hearing (if necessary;) and (5) trial.
+Having a divorce lawyer on your side who is competent and who is dedicated to helping you achieve a positive result is most beneficial.
+Contested divorce cases tend to involve four distinct stages: (1) preliminary pleadings are filed; (2) discovery and appraisals are completed; (3) Resolution Management Conference and Temporary Orders Hearing (if necessary;) and (5) Trial.
 Not every case will reach each stage of the divorce process.
 However, if you and your spouse have some disputed issues, you can expect your case to follow a rather traditional path through the court system.

 Contested Divorce Process

 We Begin with the preliminary dissolution pleadings.
 A Petition for Dissolution, with or without children is filed.
 The filed pleading is served upon your spouse.
 Once they accept the papers, or are served by a Process Server, they will have 20 days to file a Response.
 If they are located out of state, they will be afforded 30 days to respond.
 During the first stage of a contested divorce, the preliminary case workup, we ask a lot of our clients.
 They must provide us with all of the information and documentation necessary for us to effectively represent them, including income information, bank statements, credit card statements, property documents and titles.
 All of our clients complete a thorough intake form and an Affidavit of Financial Information.

 Your Spouse Will Have to Provide Us With the Information We Seek